- SATURDAY, APRIL 15, 2023

-Mark your items with as “FREE” with a free Community Curbside Giveaway Sign, or create your own, and set them out Saturday morning between 7 a.m. and 5 p.m.
+Mark your items with as “FREE” with a free Community Curbside Giveaway Sign, or create your own, and set them out on the event day morning between 7 a.m. and 5 p.m.
 If you wish to donate any leftover items, please contact a local charity or schedule a large item collection with the Niagara Region.
-(See more on what to do with leftover items below.)
+(Scroll down to see what else you can do with leftover items.)

 Promote your Giveaway items online!

 Let everyone know about the great items you're giving away!
-Check out our Facebook event and share photos and descriptions.
+Check out the Facebook Event to share photos and descriptions.
 Just remember, this is a public event and your photos and any other information you share may be seen by anyone.
-On Instagram and Twitter, use #curbsidegiveaway to reach more people, too!
+On Instagram and Twitter, use #nfcurbside to reach more people, too!

 Curbside giveaway etiquette and safety tips

 - Place signs on items with the word “FREE”.
 You can download one here or make your own.